Claude Code Skills

 But here’s the part most people miss: how you create the skill matters more than the skill itself.
 You don’t sit down and write the perfect skill file from scratch.
 You don’t download someone else’s skill from a marketplace.
 You walk through the workflow with the agent, step by step, correcting it in real time.
 You let it fail.
 You show it what success looks like.
 And only after a complete successful run do you tell the agent: "Review what you just did.
 Now create the skill."

 The agent writes the skill from lived context, not from your abstract description of what should happen.
-That’s the difference between a skill that works 60% of the time and one that executes flawlessly.
+That’s the difference between a skill that works 60% of the time and one that holds up run after run.

 Then you iterate.
 The skill will still hit edge cases.
 When it does, you identify the failure, have the agent fix it, and tell it to update the skill file so it doesn’t happen again.
 Five iterations of this loop and you have something that no downloaded template will ever match: a skill forged from your specific workflow, your specific data sources, your specific definition of success.